mysoultan/reference-architectures/aks/secure-baseline/07-workload-prerequisites.md

 # Workflow Prerequisites

+Previously you have configured a [GitOps solution](./06-gitops) for the AKS cluster.
+The following steps will cover the TLS certificate generation using Azure KeyVault.

+---

 ## Generate the Ingress Controller TLS Certificate

 1. Obtain the Azure KeyVault details and give the current user permissions to